European shares led higher by Italy banks, miners

 If you have any thoughts, suggestions or feedback on this, please email mike.dolan@thomsonreuters.com.

 Mike Dolan, Markets Editor EMEA.
-(Additional reporting by Sudip Kar-Gupta and Kit Rees; Editing by Mark Heinrich and Hugh Lawson)
+(Additional reporting by Sudip Kar-Gupta and Kit Rees; Editing by Mark Heinrich)

-* Manulife Real Estate acquired 355,000 square foot, class A office tower in Singapore for about US$526 million Source text for Eikon: Further company coverage:

-LONDON, April 11 The London Stock Exchange is targeting more listings from companies in the Middle East, following a dearth of initial public offerings in the aftermath of Britain's vote to leave the European Union.
+* Siemens shares rise to record high of 129.80 euros (Adds shares, background)